UZHCMS/EXOVVNtuplizerRunII/README.md

 List the dataset list you would like to process in sample/sample.txt Modify in the submission script the info relative to the user, the storage element (T2_CH_CSCS, T3_CH_PSI).
 Examples of submissions are available in files like `commands_ForPeople.txt` and `commands_sample_submission_CRAB.txt`, and here: you need to specify the directory where you want to store the crab project directory, the configaruion file that has to be run with `cmsRun`, the txt file with the sample list and any additional string you want to attach to the dataset name.
+Do a print of the command, before sending the jobs, to be sure that all options are well taken.

 ```
 cmsenv
 source /cvmfs/cms.cern.ch/crab3/crab.sh
-python submit_all.py -d CRAB_dir -c config_generic_pablo.py -f samples/sample.txt  -s ""
+python submit_all_opt.py -d CRAB_dir -c config_generic_opt_skimmed.py -f samples/sample.txt  -s ""

 ```

-to recluster jets and MET, or to add the Higgs-tagger the following flags can be changed:
+to recluster the MET the following flags can be changed:
 ```
-config["DOAK8RECLUSTERING"] = False
-config["DOHBBTAG"] = False
-config["DOAK8PRUNEDRECLUSTERING"] = False
 config["DOMETRECLUSTERING"] = False
 ```
-If you want to use Higgs tagger the first two flags must all be set to True.

 ### Batch submission